bdboogie/DarkGolf/posts/compsetup.md

-notes on Mixed , typically number of people that take part and the time to allocate to avoid saturating tee sheet but also getting peopel back in on time.
-Mention can extend either side and how far in advance to make availabel , that ges for some saturday comps too again i.e. the Rosebowl
+notes on Mixed , typically number of people that take part and the time to allocate to avoid saturating tee sheet but also getting people back in on time.
+Mention can extend either side and how far in advance to make available , that goes for some saturday comps too again i.e. the Rosebowl

 Not really for this page so put another one together but need to highlight the step for societies , e.g. ladies exchange day, Preparation time December - December takes approx 7 hours